jeremyBanks/0dmg/README.md

         memory[0xFF9F] = 0x0
           high_ram[0x1F] = 0x0

-next two instructions weird.

-After implementing these instructions, I found someone's disassembly of the boot ROM

-Other observations from the first day?
-I found someone's disassembly of the boot ROM, and it indicates negative jump?
-I guess that's a signed value.

-copy paste it here

-up until here I was just using local variables and closures.
-Decide to wrap this in a struct and the methods in a "trait".
-I don't have a very good understanding of what these pieces really mean, but I manage to clean things up a bit.
+XXXX last two instructions are what? re-run old code and copy the log here

+To help understand whether this was doing the right thing, I found [Ignacio Sánchez Ginés's disassembly of the boot ROM](https://gist.github.com/drhelius/6063288) and compared the section corresponding to the code I've run so far:

+      LD SP,$fffe      ; $0000  Setup Stack
+      XOR A            ; $0003  Zero the memory from $8000-$9FFF (VRAM) LD HL,$9fff		   ; $0004
+    Addr_0007:
+      LD (HL-),A		   ; $0007
+      BIT 7,H          ; $0008
+      JR NZ, Addr_0007 ; $000a

+Hmm.
+The comment says this is supposed to be zeroing out a range of memory, and I that's implemented by looping through these last three instructions until our `HL` address pointer is decremented far enough that it's 7th bit becomes set (FACT CHECK ??).
+There's a problem: this loop is implementing by a relative jump back from `0x000a` to `0x0007`, but I've interpreted the relative jump as a jump forward by 251 (FACT CHECK ???).
+That's simple enough: I interpreted the address offset as an unsigned byte (`u8`), but it should obviously be a signed byte instead (`i8`).
+Interpreting it as an signed value gives us a jump backwards by 5, matching the disassembly:

+XXXX corrected output here

+So far, I had implemented everything using local variables and closures.
+That was getting a bit messy, so I finished by shoving all of the data into a `struct` and moving all of my logic to methods in an associated `trait`.
+I don't know what a trait *really* is.
+It might be something like an interface with a default implementation.
+But it's working and the code's cleaner than it was, so I'm happy to leave that question for another time.